-For a more in-depth description of the requirements, visit the Adventurous Journey Requirements.
+For a more in-depth description of the requirements, visit the Adventurous Journey Requirements in the Adventurous Journey Navigator Section 1 Resources.

 For the Gold Project section you'll have the opportunity to build on the many skills developed during your Award.